Higher Symmetries of the Laplacian via Quantization

 \section{Abstract}

 We develop a new approach, based on quantization methods, to study higher symmetries of invariant differential operators.
-We focus here on conformally invariant powers of the Laplacian over a conformally flat manifold, and recover results of Eastwood, Leistner, Gover and \v{S}ilhan.

-In particular, conformally equivariant quantization establishes a clear correspondence between hamiltonian symmetries of the null geodesic flow and the algebra of higher symmetries of the conformal Laplacian.
-Resorting to symplectic reduction, this leads to a quantization of the minimal nilpotent coadjoint orbit of the conformal group and allows to identify the latter algebra of symmetries in terms of the Joseph ideal.
-By the way, we obtain a tangential star-product for a family of coadjoint orbits of the conformal group.
+We focus here on conformally invariant powers of the Laplacian over a conformally flat manifold and recover results of Eastwood, Leistner, Gover and \v{S}ilhan.
+In particular, conformally equivariant quantization establishes a correspondence between the algebra of Hamiltonian symmetries of the null geodesic flow and the algebra of higher symmetries of the conformal Laplacian.
+Combined with a symplectic reduction, this leads to a quantization of the minimal nilpotent coadjoint orbit of the conformal group.
+The star-deformation of its algebra of regular functions is isomorphic to the algebra of higher symmetries of the conformal Laplacian.
+Both identify with the quotient of the universal envelopping algebra by the Joseph ideal.